Bahraini opposition group suspended for three months

 AL WEFAQ SAYS RULING IS POLITICAL

-A copy of the court ruling sent by Al Wefaq's lawyer to Reuters said Al Wefaq was in violation of the law concerning political societies, which also says the justice minister can request the High Civil Court to stop the activities of a society "for a period not exceeding three months during which it removes the reasons for the violation".
+A copy of the court ruling sent by Al Wefaq's lawyer to Reuters said Al Wefaq was in violation of the law concerning political societies, which also says that the Justice Minister can request the High Civil Court to stop the activities of a society "for a period not exceeding three months during which it removes the reasons for the violation".

 It said Al Wefaq also failed to provide the Justice Ministry with documents that relate to the organisation of the group's general conferences.
 The court said the group's activities were being carried out in a "fog, without any legal supervision".